✦ Video source requirements

 ✦ Managing your 360 video settings

-Embed settings: If you’re a Vimeo Business, PRO, or Plus member, you have access to even more control of the 360 embedded video player.
-Under the Embed tab of your video settings, there’s now an option to disable the 360 badge and the compass (gyroscope).
-These settings are checked by default and can only be removed in the embedded player, not on Vimeo.com.
+Embed settings: If you’re a Vimeo Plus member or higher, you have access to even more control of the 360 embedded video player.
+Under the Embed tab of your video's Advanced settings, there’s now an option to disable the 360 badge and the compass (gyroscope).
+These settings are checked by default and can only be removed in the embedded player, not on vimeo.com.

 ✦ Review page for 360 video

-Vimeo PRO and Business members can use the video review page to share their 360 video quickly and securely.
+Vimeo Pro members and higher can use the video review page to share their 360 video quickly and securely.
 The review page’s in-video notes are not currently supported for 360 video and will be disabled automatically.